inabeel/ParkEasyParking/README.md

 The bookings system was computerised three years ago.
 Last year there was a major expansion of the parking area and the company now need to upgrade the single PC into a small network which will incorporate the allocation of a parking slot.
 Currently all parking data is stored on a wall chart.

 The new system must incorporate a visual interface which provides fast access to bookings and availability of car slots.
 New services to be offered will include car valeting and car servicing.

+## How To Run

+- Download a copy of the project and extract it from the ZIP folder
+- Launch the `ParkEasyV1.sln` file in Visual Studio
+- In Visual Studio, go to Build>Clean ParkEasyV1 and then Build>Rebuild ParkEasyV1
+- Launch the solution using the green play button

+**Note:** All external API keys have been removed from this project for security purposes, and for that reason some features of the project will not function correctly.